Skip to main content

 (unset! take)

-This function helps in composing functions with functions like curry. unset! is a function that removes the biding of the first appearance of the object.
+This function helps in composing functions with functions like curry. unset! is a function that removes the binding of the first appearance of the object.
 Here we define take inside the current environment and you can unset! it, to get the original value back.

 Combinations of functions